Weighted error-sum identities for periodic continued fractions and their generalizations: Acknowledgements

 \section{Acknowledgements}

-Kevin Calderon would like to thank the International Center for Mathematical Sciences Institute of Mathematics and Informatics of Bulgarian Academy of Sciences, and the Center for Research and Advanced Studies IPN, where this work was carried out.
+We thank the referees for the careful reading of our manuscript.
+Kevin Calderon would like to thank the International Center for Mathematical Sciences of Bulgarian Academy of Sciences, and the Center for Research and Advanced Studies IPN, where this work was carried out.
 He also thanks Nikita Kalinin for his tremendous support and guidance, Ernesto Lupercio, Mikhail Shkolnikov, Higinio Serrano, and Ramiro Huh-Sah for their valuable comments and suggestions.

-Above all, he is deeply grateful to Brenda Rodriguez for her useful advice on programming and for her immense support and inspiration.
-He dedicates all his efforts in this work to her with much love.

 He also wants to thank God for the wonderful mathematics he has been given.